MicrosoftDocs/azure-devops-docs/docs/boards/boards/add-columns.md

 ![Kanban column to State mappings ](media/ALM_AC_State.png)

-Kanban columns may correspond to an actual workflow state or a pseudo state.
-For example, Develop, Test, and Verify columns may all map to the Active state.
-In this case, when you move an item from Develop to Test or from Test to Verify, the item's State doesn't change.
+Kanban columns might correspond to an actual workflow state or a pseudo state.
+For example, Develop, Test, and Verify columns might all map to the Active state.
+So, when you move an item from Develop to Test or from Test to Verify, the item's State doesn't change.

 ::: moniker-end